cstuder/secrethubwarden/README.md

 - Pro: Colorful output.
 - Pro: Interactive guidance.
 - Con: Not atomic, no transactions.
-Ff a problem occurs during the execution, only half the secrets might get updated.
+If a problem occurs during the execution, only half the secrets might get updated.
 - Con: It is kinda slow.

 ### What does the error message `mac failed` mean?